-The latest release of the viadee Process Application Validator (vPAV) is all about improving the scope and stability of discovering process variables.
+The new version stands out with enhanced data flow intelligence: The latest release of the viadee Process Application Validator (vPAV) is all about improving the scope and stability of discovering process variables.
 Now you can scan even more complex Java classes than before.
 Let´s have a closer look at the changes.

 Discovering process variables

 A key feature of vPAV is the detection and data flow analysis of process variables within the BPMN model and Java classes like Delegates.
 Until now, the discovery was based on simplifying assumptions.
 For instance, when string fields of an object are used as process variables names in a Java Delegate they had to be set at a specific location in the constructor.
 Otherwise, the value could not be resolved.